 **The official name of a CTR report is Form 112.

-Sometimes, a customer may not be doing anything illegal, but their actions seem suspicious.
-For example, it’s within a customer’s right to ask about CTR reports, but it may seem odd if they’re asking very detailed questions about the firm’s protocols and rules for government reporting.
-When suspicious activity is identified, financial professionals must report the issue to their superiors.
-If warranted, the firm must file a suspicious activity report (SAR) with the Financial Crimes Enforcement Network (FinCEN), which is a division of the U.S. Treasury Department.
+When suspicious activity is identified, financial professionals must report it to their supervisors.
+If warranted, the firm must file a suspicious activity report (SAR) with the Financial Crimes Enforcement Network (FinCEN), a division of the U.S. Treasury Department.
 SARs must be filed within 30 days of the suspicious activity.
-The firm is prohibited from notifying the involved customer of the SAR filing (to avoid tipping off a potential criminal).
+The firm is prohibited from notifying the customer that a SAR has been filed (to avoid tipping off a potential criminal).

 Only transactions aggregating at least $5,000 are eligible for SARs.
 Therefore, suspicious actions involving less than $5,000 are not reportable.
 FinCEN specifically outlines the following circumstances as warranting the filing of a SAR (assuming at least $5,000 is involved):

-The last step for Bob in his quest to launder his money is integration, which transfers the “layered” funds into legitimate sources.
-For example, Bob could fund a new real estate business and purchase properties with the layered funds.
-Once the funds are invested in the properties, his money is “clean.”
+The final step is integration, where the layered funds are moved into legitimate-looking sources.
+For example, Bob might start a real estate business and purchase properties using the layered funds.
+Once the money is invested in those properties, it appears to be legitimate business or investment activity.

 Member firms must train representatives to detect and report potential money laundering.
-In addition, firms must designate an employee as their AML (anti-money laundering) compliance officer.
-This role is responsible for creating and implementing a system to detect red flags, such as:
+Firms must also designate an employee as the AML (anti-money laundering) compliance officer, who is responsible for creating and implementing systems to detect red flags, such as:

-A representative who identifies any of the above actions must escalate the issue to a supervisor.
-From there, the appropriate parties at the firm will investigate and report to the relevant authorities if necessary.
+If a representative identifies any of these red flags, they must escalate the issue to a supervisor.
+From there, the appropriate parties at the firm investigate and, if necessary, report to the relevant authorities.

-When a customer opens an account, the firm must check a document called the Specifically Designated Nationals (SDN) list.
-This list includes the names of individuals controlled by or acting on behalf of hostile nations, as well as known terrorists and drug traffickers.
-If a customer’s name appears on the SDN list, it’s the firm’s responsibility to freeze the account and cease doing business with the customer.
-Any account assets are reported and may be seized by the U.S. Government.
+When a customer opens an account, the firm must check the Specifically Designated Nationals (SDN) list.
+This list includes individuals controlled by or acting on behalf of hostile nations, as well as known terrorists and drug traffickers.
+If a customer’s name appears on the SDN list, the firm must freeze the account and stop doing business with the customer.
+The account assets are reported and may be seized by the U.S. Government.

-The Office of Foreign Assets Control (OFAC), which is also part of the U.S. Treasury Department, maintains and oversees the SDN list.
-Additionally, OFAC controls which countries financial firms are allowed to do business with.
+The Office of Foreign Assets Control (OFAC), also part of the U.S. Treasury Department, maintains and oversees the SDN list.
+OFAC also controls which countries financial firms are allowed to do business with.

 Sign up for free to take 13 quiz questions on this topic